sinnerschrader/cz-custom-issues/readme.md

 - types
   - [type]
-    - name (used in promt as info, use whitespaces and newlines for alignment)
+    - name (used in prompt as info, use whitespaces and newlines for alignment)
     - value (used for commit message/prefix)

 ```js